FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 This is highly subject to change, but focused on a low nested structyre and speed of parsing for 8-bit clients.

 * `lastResult` - Will be filled in when round=5 to signal the current game is over
-* `validMoves` - An array of strings, each string is a 2 character code (to send to `/move`), followed by a space, followed by friendly text to show onscreen in the client.
+* `validMoves` - An array of strings.
+Each string is a 2 character code (to send to `/move`), followed by a space, followed by friendly text to show onscreen in the client.
 * `activePlayer` - The currently active player.
 Your client is always player 0.
 This will be `-1` at the end of a round (or end of game) to allow the client to show the last move before clearing and starting on the net round.
 * `players/status` - The player's current in-game status
     * 0 - Waiting to play the next game (joined the table late - future use)